-Is anonymity the best approach when it comes to employee communication?
+Anonymous employee feedback: Is it the best approach to communication?

-Chaka Booker, writing for Forbes, suggests anonymity has its place.
-The reality of business and its inevitable hierarchies means in order to facilitate feedback from everyone anonymity is sometimes necessary.
+Chaka Booker, writing for Forbes all the way back in 2016, suggested anonymity has its place.
+The reality of businesses and their inevitable hierarchies means that, in order to facilitate feedback from everyone, anonymity is sometimes necessary.
 But, Booker also suggests, anonymity can poison constructive feedback.
-Firstly, if the norm set is anonymity, employees will be encouraged to leave out details and specifics in order to protect their own and others' identities.
-This means the quality and accuracy of the feedback is inherently limited.

-When feedback is anonymous it is often easier to ignore or to demonise as a spiteful comment, or perhaps even misconstrue the sentiment.
-Some people may dismiss negative anonymous feedback as being from someone who obviously "˜doesn't know me'.
-As Detert and Burris argue in the [Harvard Law Review] (https://hbr.org/2016/01/can-your-employees-really-speak-freely), it may start a "˜witch-hunt' to determine who said what, which often distracts from the central issue the feedback initially set out to highlight.
-Similarly giving anonymous feedback can often allow us to use language that, though not explicitly discriminative or abusive (that might in Bersin's argument be censored by technology) can be framed in an overly critical way.
+As Detert and Burris argue in the Harvard Business Review, it may start a "witch-hunt" to determine who said what.
+This often distracts from the central issue the feedback initially set out to highlight.
+Similarly, giving anonymous feedback can often allow us to use language that, though not explicitly discriminative or abusive, can be framed in an overly critical way.
 It can become a self-serving vent about our colleague's incompetence rather than a constructive piece of feedback for their benefit.

 Ultimately it is a question of business culture, as the leader or member of a company, at whatever level, you decide how honestly and openly you treat your colleagues.
 However, we at Weekly10 would invite you to consider when and how you use anonymous feedback and perhaps that, most of the time, the best communications are those with a name to them.